wjessup/handmade-transformer/README.md

 # Other changes

-* increased the WPE to have longer context of 6
+* increased the WPE to have longer context of 6, increase head dimension from 8 to 9.

 * unpacked attn matrix into q, k, v matricies and make them their own parts of the model.
 The packing in the model is for convenience, but it becomes unweildly as we add a 2nd head.
 This approach is much more clear.

-* removed attn['b'] which was just 0's that didn't do anything, simplified the code a bit

-* increase head dimension from 8 to 10. one position is for WTE 'c' and one position is for the increased context size (WPE)

 * simplified the MODEL structure a bit